vhpx/smart-argi/CONTRIBUTING.md

 - Be considerate, constructive, and helpful
 - Be professional, ethical, and take responsibility

-Thank you again for your interest in contributing to RMIT Smart Agri!
+Thank you again for your interest in contributing to Smart Agri!
 Together we can build an exceptional experience for our users.

 ## Local Setup

-To setup RMIT Smart Agri locally, you'll need:
+To setup Smart Agri locally, you'll need:

 - pnpm installed (our package manager of choice)
 - A database (we recommend PostgreSQL)